eclipse-sumo/sumo/docs/web/docs/Simulation/Pedestrians.md

 ### Direct Import

-When importing [OSM](../Networks/Import/OpenStreetMap.md), the option **--osm.sidwalks** may be used to import sidwalks for all roads that carry this information.
+When importing [OSM](../Networks/Import/OpenStreetMap.md), the option **--osm.sidwalks** may be used to import sidewalks for all roads that carry this information.

 ### Type-base generation